wfgilman/twitter/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

-Refactoring Opportunities

-- [ ] Move retweet and favorite incrementing logic to method in the TweetDetailView

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Where should repeating navigation bar formatting setup go?
 2. Is my character countdown executed correctly?
 By inserting a UILabel in a UIBarButton?
-3.
+3. Move retweet and favorite incrementing logic to method in the TweetDetailView

 ## Video Walkthrough